The state of the South African epidemic

 The government has expanded interventions over the years to quell the epidemic.
 In 2010, the national HIV counselling and testing (HCT) campaign was launched increasing the numbers of people that tested by over 15% between 2008 and 2012 (2).
 Modelling estimates suggest that universal implementation of HCT among South Africans aged 15 years and older would result in a reduction in prevalence to less than 1% in the next 50 years (3).
 Prevention of mother-to-child transmission (PMTCT) HIV services was being offered at 98% of health facilities since 2010 resulting in the decline of new infections to 2.2% in 2013/2014 (4).
 Further to this, South Africa has developed the most established condom distribution programme in the world with 506 million male condoms distributed in 2013/2014 alone (4).
 HIV and AIDS education has become integrated into the primary and high school curriculums through a Life Skills Education Programme aimed at averting new infections and providing support to those children already living with HIV.
 Lastly, South Africa has orchestrated the largest ARV rollout programme in the world accounting for a third of new ARV drug recipients globally between 2010 and 2013 (1).

 Sadly however, 58% of South Africans eligible for ARV treatment remain unable to access it (1).
-Despite the strides made by government to alleviate the HIV burden, high HIV incidence rates of 16% were reported in 2013 (1).
+Despite the strides made by government to alleviate the HIV burden, 16% of incident cases worldwide were in South Africa in 2013 (1).
 We can gauge from this that the current prevention and treatment processes are failing.
 The question is: what alternatives do we have at our disposal?
 And could we gauge the potential success of these?

 Successes, near-misses and hopes in HIV prevention